nicobako/when-exactly/docs/index.md

 # Welcome to when-exactly

-Work with dates and time the same way you think about dates and times.
+An expressive and intuitive library for working with dates.

 ## Rationale

 When we think about dates and times, we think in terms of _years_, _months_, _weeks_, _days_, _hours_, _minutes_, etc.

-When-Exactly is a library that aims to bring these types into the hands of developers, so they can write more expressive and functional date/time code.
+When-Exactly is a library that aims to bring these types into the hands of developers, so they can write more expressive code when working with dates.

 ## Overview